afastaudir8/sunst0rm-guide-linux/README.md

+ >  **Warning**
+ > I am **not** responsible for any damage you may cause to your device or data.
+Make sure to backup the data on your iDevice before proceeding with this guide.
 ### This guide is heavily inspired from [Arna13's sunst0rm guide for macOS.](https://github.com/Arna13/sunst0rm-guide)